Eugen Richter

 Eugen Richter (30 July 1838 – 10 March 1906) was a German politician and journalist in Imperial Germany.
-He was one of the leading advocates of liberalism in the Prussian Landtag and the German Reichstag.
+He was one of the leading Old Liberals in the Prussian Landtag and the German Reichstag.

 Career

-Son of a combat medic, Richter attended the Gymnasium in his home town of Düsseldorf.
+Son of a prominent Prussian military physician, Richter attended the Gymnasium in his home town of Düsseldorf.
 In 1856 he began to study Law and Economics, first at the University of Bonn, and later at the Berlin and Heidelberg.
 He obtained a law degree in 1859.
 Richter became a strong advocate of free trade, a market economy, and a Rechtsstaat; views he held for all his life.
 In 1859 he became a civil servant in the judiciary.
 He achieved some renown for his essay Über die Freiheit des Schankgewerbes (On the liberty of the tavern trade).
 His liberal views caused some trouble with the Prussian bureaucracy.
 In 1864 he was elected the mayor of Neuwied, but the president of the provincial government refused to confirm his election result.
 Richter left the civil service, and became the parliamentary correspondent of the Elberfelder Zeitung in Berlin.
 In 1867 he entered the Reichstag, and after 1869 also became a member of the Prussian Lower House.

-He became the leader of the German Progress Party (Deutsche Fortschrittspartei), after 1884 the German Freeminded Party (Deutsche Freisinnige Partei), after 1893 the Freeminded People's Party (Freisinnige Volkspartei), and was one of the leading critics of the policies of Otto von Bismarck.
+He became the leader of the German Progress Party (Deutsche Fortschrittspartei), after 1884 the German Freeminded Party (Deutsche Freisinnige Partei), after 1893 the Free-minded People's Party (Freisinnige Volkspartei), and was one of the leading critics of the policies of Otto von Bismarck.
 Richter opposed the Anti-Socialist Laws of 1878 that banned the Social Democratic Party.
 He said: "I fear Social-Democracy more under this law than without it".
 In response to rumours that Bismarck was planning to introduce a tobacco monopoly, Richter unsuccessfully sought to persuade the Reichstag to pass a resolution that condemned such a monopoly as "economically, financially, and politically unjustifiable".
 When Bismarck proposed a system of social insurance that was to be paid for by the state, Richter denounced it as "not Socialistic, but Communistic".
 From 1885 to 1904 he was the chief editor of the liberal newspaper Freisinnige Zeitung.